SAP/open-ux-tools/packages/preview-middleware/README.md

 ### Additional Applications
 If you want to test cross application navigation, then you can add additional applications into the local FLP.
-With this configuration, an application that is locally available in `../local-folder` will be available at `/apps/other-app` and will also be added as tile to the local FLP.
+With this configuration, an application that is locally available in `../local-folder` will be available at `/apps/other-app` and will also be added as tile to the local FLP as well as one of the UI5 sample apps will be bound to the intent `TheOther-preview`.
 ```Yaml
 server:
   customMiddleware: